Venice Biennale 2013 - Honorable Mention

 The waterfall pavilion leads the visitors underneath the sea-level – on a journey to the confluence of water and art: exhibition zones are divided by waterfalls, sculptures are framed by an interactive play of water, videos are projected on `liquified´ walls.
 Water becomes the main initiator for the conceptual frame of both exhibition and space.

-Our aim is to define a new relation between space, water and art, using the physical principal of ships and transforming water into a dominant spatial and curative element of the pavilion.
+Our aim is to define a new relation between space, water and art and to use water as a dominant spatial and curative element of the pavilion.

 3D-Modeling, Visualisation: Lidija Kljakovic, Diana Rubio Alvarez